hydraulic-software/conveyor/guidebook/docs/configs/jvm.md

 * ... etc ...

 In this way you can set JVM flags for every entry point in your app whilst also specifying options that apply only to specific platforms and launchers.

+The options to set `app.jvm.system-properties` are added automatically.
+Options support two special tokens:

+* `&&` - this is replaced by the path to the directory where the program executable is found.
+* `<libpath>` - this is replaced by the path to where JNI libraries are placed.
+This can be useful for dealing with libraries that don't call `System.loadLibrary` before attempting to extract JNI libs to the user's home directory, but do support overriding the behavior with a system property.

 ### Defining launchers